Have you ever thought about how to make a decorative fabric-covered clay pot? Let’s make a clay pot pretty with fabric.

 MAKING THE FABRIC COVERS

-In my head, I had the process of making the fabric~covered clay pots.
+In my head, I could see the process of making the fabric~covered clay pots.
 Here is what I did.

 Step 1 ~ Measure the circumference and height of the clay pots.
-I added one inch to both measurements.
+Add one inch to both measurements.

-Step 2 ~ Using a straight edge and a pencil, I drew the length and height I needed on the fabric.
+Step 2 ~ Using a straight edge and a pencil, draw the length and height you need on the fabric.

 By the way, I’m using the solid (wrong) side of the fabric.
 This fabric was a remnant that I bought to make pillows a few years ago.

-Step 4 ~ On one long edge fold over 1/2 inch to the wrong side and “finger~press” to make a hem.
+Step 4 ~ On one long edge, fold over 1/2 inch to the wrong side and “finger~press” to make a hem.
 This will be the top of the fabric cover.
 You can also iron it if you wish.

 Step 5 ~ Use fabric glue to glue down the hem.